mariohernandez/component-based-development/docs/chapter-2/drupal-theme-and-front-end-tools.md

 * [NPM](https://www.npmjs.com/): Node Package Manager to manage node dependencies.
 * [Gulp](https://gulpjs.com/): Task runner to automate repetitive tasks such as code compile and more.
 * [BreakpointsJS](https://github.com/thecreation/breakpoints-js): Allows to generate breakpoints using media queries.
-* [Singularity GS](https://github.com/at-import/Singularity): Easy way to generate and manage a grid system for your app.